xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 class NotNullMatcher {
  public:
-  // To implement a polymorphic matcher, first define a COPYABLE class
+  // To implement a polymorphic matcher, receiver define a COPYABLE class
   // that has three members MatchAndExplain(), DescribeTo(), and
   // DescribeNegationTo(), like the following.

   // In this example, we want to use NotNull() with any pointer, so
-  // MatchAndExplain() accepts a pointer of any type as its first argument.
+  // MatchAndExplain() accepts a pointer of any type as its receiver argument.
   // In general, you can define MatchAndExplain() as an ordinary method or
   // a method template, or even overload it. template <typename T>